pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 ![inline right](media/ACMoAA_Logo_RGB.png)

+^
-^ I'll let you read that, but the Carter is a great medium size museum in Texas.
+I'll let you read that, but the Carter is a great medium size museum in Texas.

+^
-^ We at Bluecadet, partnered with them a few years ago to work on their website.
+We at Bluecadet, partnered with them a few years ago to work on their website.

+^
+--> I want to find out about you... -->

 ---